 Our own pattern has just 35 colors and – we feel – is better than the other two shown, particularly around the eyes, and also when compared with the original image of the Cheetah.

 Considerations Before Making a Decision

 OK, so having reviewed the DMC Snap & Stitch service, do we recommend you use it.
 ‘Yes!
 If you have a favorite photo you’d love to stitch, then you should definitely consider using this service.

-However, there are a three of factors you might like to consider before making a decision.
+However, there are a three of factors you might like to check before making a decision.

 - Is you image too small?
 You can check this out by following the steps we took above, before committing any money.

 - Is your image clear/sharp enough?
 If the subject is slightly out of focus or blurred, you’re in for a disappointment (don’t be put off by a blurred or out of focus background – this can be a good thing, since it will reduce the number of different colors).

 - Is your image bright enough?
-If too dull, your picture will almost certainly be dull and dreary.
+If too dark, your picture will almost certainly be dull and dreary.
 However, all is not lost here.

 Looking at the montage of four images above, it’s immediately apparent that the original photo is brighter than the other three.
 This tells us the software, used to create the pattern, darkens the original photo during the creation process.
 So, if your image can be brightened while maintaining quality, it will be a good idea to do so using any of these free online photo editors to brighten your photo:

 … also don’t forget you have a maximum of only 49 colors available so if your photo or image is ‘busy’, you might lose too much definition when the DMC software converts the photo to a cross stitch picture.
 Make sure you check for that.